Latest From Our Articles

 • Joint discomfort

-These symptoms are similar to those of many other illnesses, prompting doctors to assume that leaky gut may play a role in their development.
-While it is unclear if LGS is a cause or a symptom, it has been associated to a variety of conditions, including irritable bowel syndrome, Crohn's disease, celiac disease, diabetes, and food allergies.
+These symptoms are similar to those of many other illnesses, prompting doctors to assume that a leaky gut may play a role in their development.
+Although it is unclear if leaky gut syndrome is a cause or a symptom, it has been associated with various conditions, including irritable bowel syndrome, Crohn's disease, celiac disease, diabetes, and food allergies.
 Increased intestinal permeability may potentially contribute to the development of inflammatory bowel disease, according to a peer-reviewed study.
-Before any definite conclusions can be formed, more peer-reviewed investigations must be conducted.
+Before any definite conclusions can be formed, more peer-reviewed investigations must be performed.

 What else could be associated with leaky gut syndrome?